abdullah-dev5/E-Commerce/README.md

 An E-Commerce store website built using front end technologies such as (HTML, CSS, JavaScript, Bootstrap).

+## Features
+- **Fetch API:** We use the fetch API to asynchronously fetch the products details from the web.
+- **Dynamic Content Rendering:** We use JavaScript to dynamically render the API content on the screen such as: Products Cards, Cart Cards.
+- **Filters:** We used JavaScript to apply product filtration.
+- **Responsive UI:** The UI is optimized and will perform well on smaller screens, as well as larger screens.

 ## Get a Preview

 ```txt